English language in Europe: Other countries

-There are also pockets of native English speakers to be found throughout Europe, such as in southern Spain, France, Algarve in Portugal, as well as numerous US and British military bases in Germany.
-There are communities of native English speakers in some European cities outside the UK and Ireland, such as Amsterdam, Athens, Barcelona, Berlin, Brussels, Copenhagen, Helsinki, Oslo, Paris, Prague, Rome, Stockholm, and Vienna.
+There are also pockets of native English speakers to be found throughout Europe, such as in southern Spain, France, Algarve in Portugal, Greece, Turkey as well as numerous US and British military bases in Germany.
+There are communities of native English speakers in some European cities outside the UK and Ireland, such as Ankara, Amsterdam, Athens, Barcelona, Berlin, Brussels, Copenhagen, Helsinki, Istanbul, Madrid, Milan, Oslo, Paris, Rome, Stockholm, and Vienna.

 In Luxembourg, a trilingual country, there was a proposal in 2019 to make English an official language, but this ultimately failed to get the required minimum number of signatures to be discussed by the parliament.
 In 2021, a similar proposal was made, which failed to meet the 4500 minimum signatures.

 In 2020, two English-language courts opened in Stuttgart and Mannheim, in the state of Baden-Württemberg, Germany.
-According to a spokesperson of the Baden-Württemberg Judiciary, all judges in of the Stuttgart Commercial Court and the Mannheim Commercial Court will be able to conduct hearings in the English language.
+According to a spokesperson of the Baden-Württemberg Judiciary, all judges of the Stuttgart Commercial Court and the Mannheim Commercial Court will be able to conduct hearings in the English language.
 The courts have been created with the intent of settling international disputes, thus increasing the role of Germany in international commercial law.

 In 2021, Juhana Vartiainen, then mayor of Helsinki, proposed to elevate English as an official language in Finland.
 He cited the difficulty typically encountered by foreigners in learning Finnish and the aim of making Helsinki more attractive to international talent.
-8,000 Helsinkians speak English as their native language, which is 1.2% of Helsinki's population and makes it the 7th most spoken language in the city.
+8,000 Helsinkians speak English as their native language, which is 1.2% of Helsinki's population and makes it the 7th most spoken native language in the city.

 Throughout Europe, tourism, publishing, finance, computers and related industries rely heavily on English due to Anglophone trade ties.
 Air traffic control and shipping movements are almost all conducted in English.

-In areas of Europe where English is not the first language, there are many examples of the mandated primacy of English: for example, in many European companies, such as Airbus, Philips, Renault, Volvo, etc. have designated English to be the language of communication for their senior management, and many universities are offering education in English.
+In areas of Europe where English is not the first language, there are many examples of the mandated primacy of English: for example, many European companies, such as Airbus, Philips, Renault, Volvo, etc. have designated English to be the language of communication for their senior management, and many universities offer their programmes in English.
 The language is also a required subject in most European countries.
 Thus, the percentage of English speakers is expected to rise.

-Euro English or European English, less commonly known as EU English and EU Speak, is a pidgin dialect of English based on the technical jargon of the European Union and the native languages of its non-native English speaking population.
+Euro English or European English, less commonly known as EU English and EU Speak, is a dialect of English based on the technical jargon of the European Union and the native languages of its non-native English speaking population.